Generating nonlinearities from conditional linear operations, squeezing and measurement for quantum computation and super-Heisenberg sensing: Acknowledgements

 \section{Acknowledgements}

 JT acknowledges funding from the Australian Research Council Centre of Excellence in Engineered Quantum Systems CE170100009.
+MR acknowledges support from Grant UNAM-DGAPA-PAPIIT IG101421.
 This work was partially supported by the U.S. National Science Foundation Grant No. 1630114.